Enable automatic Fix PRs

 The automatic Fix PRs feature is supported for the following SCM integrations: GitHub, GitHub Enterprise, GitHub Cloud App, Bitbucket Server, Bitbucket Cloud, Bitbucket Connect, GitLab, and Azure Repos.

-The automatic Fix PR settings may vary depending on the integration.
+The automatic Fix PR settings can vary depending on the integration.

 {% endhint %}